bnfour/mx-mods/readme.md

 ![yay](readme-images/patched-preset.png)

 Select it to start the game without vSync.
 The actual mod, if installed, will keep it disabled.
-(Without it, the game will eventually turn it on again, and/or force the 60 FPS cap.)
+(Without the mod, the game may eventually turn it on again, and/or force the 60/120 FPS cap found in its settings.)

 The `globalgamemanagers` file can be restored to its original state by running the script on it again or using Steam's "verify integrity of game files" feature.